Here is a quick overview of our farm residents – all the different types of animals who live with us at the farm.

 photo of chickens

-Our chickens are a divers mix of bantam and standard size chickens, most of them are female and they get watched over by our 2 roosters: Benjamin the big one and his teenage side kick Chick Jagger.
+Our chickens are a divers mix of bantam and standard size chickens, most of them are female and they get watched over by our little rooster Chick Jagger.

 Guinea Pigs

-Our little herd of seven guinea pigs all just moved to the farm in the spring of 2023 and they are still getting used to each other, us and their new home.
-They are all girls and are excitedly chattering along.
+Our little herd of four guinea pigs all moved to the farm in the spring of 2023 and they are a tight little group.
+They are all senior girls and are excitedly chattering along.

 One of the ladies, Rosemary, is actually hairless and they are called “skinny pigs”.